 Whenever you try to access the wallet or do a transaction by connecting it to a computer, you have to complete certain security measures within the hardware wallet.

 If you pass the security steps, the wallet sends an acknowledgment to the computer that the transaction took place.
 So your private keys never leave the hardware wallets.
-So even if your computer is riddled with virus and malware, they can do nothing to hack the hardware wallets.
-This makes hardware wallets the most secured ones.
+So even if your computer is riddled with viruses and malware, they can do nothing to hack the hardware wallets.
+This makes hardware wallets the most secure ones.

-All of these wallets are inexpensive yet a valuable tool for cryptocurrency investors.
+All of these wallets are an inexpensive yet valuable tool for cryptocurrency investors.
 These hardware wallets are extremely portable, often available in the size of a flash drive.

 After that, I will list down all of the coins the hardware wallet supports.
 If you already have set up your device, then you can skip the first part.